dhruvgairola/scrapy_mcmaster_rental/Readme.md

 > pip install Scrapy
 > pip install service_identity
 > pip install pygeocoder
-2. If you want to obtain distance information from the house to McMaster:
+2. (Optional) If you want to obtain distance information from the house to McMaster:
 > Visit the APIs Console at https://code.google.com/apis/console and log in with your Google Account.
 > Click the APIs link from the left-hand menu.
 > Activate the Geocoding API service.